Mubarak Bala

 Mubarak Bala (born 1984) is a Nigerian atheist and president of the Humanist Association of Nigeria.
 Bala has faced persecution and arrest for leaving Islam and publicly expressing atheist views.

 On 5 April 2022, the Kano State High Court sentenced Bala to 24 years imprisonment after he pleaded guilty to an eighteen-count charge of blasphemy and public incitement.
+In 2024, he was released after four years of imprisonment, and he relocated to Germany.

 Early life and loss of faith

 Bala was born in Kano, northern Nigeria, in 1984.
 In a 2016 article on his "personal journey", he stated that he lost his faith "little by little" as he grew and met people outside of his conservative and religious hometown.
 His criticism became more vocal as terror attacks increased in Nigeria.

 What finally made me come out as atheist was a video of a beheading of a female Christian back in 2013 by boys around my age, speaking my language.
 It hit me that the time for silence is over.
-Either someone speaks out or we all sink.”
+Either someone speaks out or we all sink."

 When he came out as an atheist, in 2014, he was forcibly committed to a psychiatric institution in Kano, reportedly at the insistence of his "deeply religious family".
 He was held there for eighteen days, and (according to Bala) "beaten, sedated and threatened with death if [he] tried to leave".

 One doctor believed there was nothing wrong with Bala, but a second doctor suggested a personality disorder and, according to Bala, told him:My dear, you need a God, even in Japan, they have a God, no one should live without God, those that do, are all psychologically ill, denying the biblical account of Adam and Eve is delusion, denial of history.
 The International Humanist and Ethical Union has taken up the case and feels Bala's human rights were violated.
 According to the IHEU, "The real reason for this outrageous and inhumane action is because Mubarak has renounced Islam and has openly declared himself to be an atheist."
 On 4 July 2014, the BBC reported that Bala had been released from hospital in conjunction with a doctors' strike and was seeking reconciliation with his family.
 It was not clear if he would remain in Nigeria, due to death threats.